flashbook/flashbot/README.md

 # Flashbot

 Flashbot is a program for developing and running high-frequency Cryptocurrency trading systems.

-You can connect to it from Java, Python, or any client that speaks GraphQL.
+You can connect to it from Java, Python, Jupyter, and any other clients that speaks GraphQL.

+## Docs
+Just getting started with Flashbot?
+The [Wiki](https://github.com/flashbook/flashbot/wiki) contains a series of tutorials that take you from "Hello World" to running a profitable strategy on GDAX.

 ## Install
 To run Flashbot, download the latest `flashbot.jar` from the [releases](https://github.com/flashbook/flashbot/releases) page.